meena-k-simformsolutions/Cricket-Match-Ticket-Booking-System-Design/README.md

 - B2C users can explore upcoming matches and filter by date, team, and venue.
 - Allows B2C end users to book, view and cancel bookings.
 - Third party payment integrations (Support for payment methods credit/debit cards).
-- SMS and email notifications.
+- SMS and Email notifications.
 - Atomic transactions to ensure that only one customer can reserve a specific seat for a match.

 ### Non-Functional Requirements